najeebjebreel/mia_analysis/README.md

 # Membership Inference Attacks Beyond Overfitting

 This repository implements membership inference attacks on deep neural networks trained with various privacy-preserving techniques.
-The project evaluates how different defense mechanisms affect model vulnerability to membership inference attacks on both **CIFAR-10** and **Purchase-100** datasets.
+The project evaluates how different defense mechanisms affect model vulnerability to membership inference attacks on both **CIFAR-10** and **Purchase-100** datasets, with a focus on understanding vulnerability beyond traditional overfitting explanations.

 ## Overview

-Membership inference attacks attempt to determine whether a specific data point was used during model training.
-This research explores the effectiveness of various privacy defense mechanisms against such attacks, going beyond traditional overfitting-based explanations.
+Membership inference attacks (MIAs) attempt to determine whether a specific data point was used during model training.
+While previous research has primarily attributed MIA success to model overfitting, this work investigates **what makes certain samples vulnerable to MIAs even in non-overfitted models with good generalization capabilities**.

+### Key Research Questions

+**Q1**: What makes certain samples vulnerable to MIAs even in non-overfitted models?

+**Q2**: How can these samples be effectively protected?

+### Main Findings

+Our research reveals that **vulnerable samples are outliers located at class boundaries** rather than simply overfitted examples.
+These samples are characterized as:

+- **Hard-to-classify samples**: Located at decision boundaries between classes
+- **Noisy or unclear samples**: Containing visual artifacts or ambiguities
+- **Outlier samples**: Significantly different from typical class representatives
+- **Memorized samples**: Model relies on specific details rather than general patterns

+This challenges the traditional view that membership inference attacks primarily exploit overfitted samples, showing that vulnerability extends to boundary cases that may be correctly classified but memorized through specific features.

 ## Features